#Connect WhatsApp to Claude and ChatGPT with MCP Server

 }

-That's it.
 You can now ask Claude things like "List my WhatsApp sessions" or "Send a message to +1234567890 saying hello" and it will use the MoltFlow tools automatically.

 Setup: Claude Code (CLI)